 And at that moment we are both scared and in awe about what has just happened to us.
 How have we managed to connect with each other in our dreams?

-We’ve both jumped into that danger zone, and the safety net of the truth has caught us.
+We’ve both jumped into that danger zone, and we were caught in the safety net of the truth.
 Now we can breathe.
-We sit in bed together for hours; we drink hot tea and eat toast.
+We sit in bed together for hours; we drink hot tea.
 There is much to say and think about.